- End of 2nd Half

 - 1st Half

 Premier League – Follow the Football match between Middlesbrough and Leicester City live with Eurosport.
 The match starts at 12:30 on 2 January 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Garry Monk or Craig Shakespeare?
+Who will come out on top in the battle of the managers Garry Monk or Michael Appleton?
 Find out by following our live matchcast.